 The Disney World Park Reservation System

 Initially implemented to help Disney World manage reopening crowd levels, Josh D’Amaro, Disney Parks Chairman, believes the park reservation system is here to stay.
-Having to commit to one park per day was a frustrating limit on flexibility.

 Over Labor Day weekend Disney World had zero park reservation availability for two of the days.
 This meant if you hadn’t reserved before arriving at the hotel, even on-site guests were barred from park entry.
 No park reservation availability also meant no switching from one park reservation to another if you changed your mind.